Autumn Pet Safety Tips: Keeping Pets Safe in Autumn

 Separation anxiety is a complicated problem that many owners face, but there are some ways to ease your pet's anxiety, such as:

-• Safe spaces: Provide a safe space for your pet to retreat when things are stressful.
-This could be a crate, a bed, a cat tree, or wherever your pet feels most comfortable.
+- Safe spaces: Provide a safe space for your pet to retreat when things are stressful.
+A crate, a bed, a cat tree, or wherever your pet feels most comfortable.
 Make sure it's nice and cosy, with toys and blankets to make them feel safe.

 Keeping Pets Calm During Fireworks